anywhichway/thunderclap/README.md

 control and account creation logic on the server to prevent the creation of un-authorized accounts.
 See the section Security.

-`any async setItem(string key,any value)` - sets the `key` to `value`.
-If the `value` is an object it is NOT indexed.

-`any async putItem(object value)` - adds a unique id on property "#" if one does not exist, indexes the object and stores it with `setItem` using the id as the key.
-In most cases the unique id will be of the form `<className>@xxxxxxxx-xxxx-4xxx-yxxx-xxxxxxxxxxxx`.

 `any async getItem(string key)` - gets the value at `key`.
 Returns `undefined` if no value exists.

+`Array async keys(classNameOrPrefix)` - returns an Array of all keys in database than match the className or prefix.
+This will be enhanced to limit the size to 1000 or less and add support for picking up on the last key.

+`any async putItem(object value,options={})` - adds a unique id on property "#" if one does not exist, indexes the object and stores it with `setItem` using the id as the key.
+In most cases the unique id will be of the form `<className>@xxxxxxxxxxxxx`.

 `boolean async removeItem(string|object keyOrObject) - removes the keyOrObject.
 If the argument is an indexed object or a key that resolves to an indexed object, the key and data are removed from the database so long as the user has the appropriate privileges.
 If the key exists but can't be removed the function returns `false`.
 If the key does not exist or removal succeeds, the function returns `true`.

-`Array async query(object JOQULARExpression)` - uses the index to find matching objects.
-See the unit test `file docs/test/index.js` to understand the currently supported JOQULAR expressions and examples.
+`any async setItem(string key,any value,options={})` - sets the `key` to `value`.
+If the `value` is an object it is NOT indexed.
+Options can have one of two members: `{expiration: secondsSinceEpoch}` or `{expirationTtl: secondsFromNow}`.

+curl -X GET "https://api.cloudflare.com/client/v4/accounts/92dcaefc91ea9f8eb9632c01148179af/storage/kv/namespaces/d67b2cf619c74499b033404eea6dbe2a/keys?limit=1000 -H "X-Auth-Email:syblackwell@anywhichway.com" -H "X-Auth-Key:bb03a6b1c8604b0541f84cf2b70ea9c45953c"
 ## CURL Requests

 To be written